greggpingidentity/gdc/README.md

 -Download the file (or use git pull) onto a webserver

--Change the baseURL under in the p1helper.js file to match the webserver url https://github.com/greggpingidentity/gdc-poc-webapp/blob/main/GDC/assets/js/p1helper.js
+-Change the 'const baseUrl =' value under in the p1helper.js file to match the webserver url https://github.com/greggpingidentity/gdc-poc-webapp/blob/main/assets/js/p1helper.js